apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 ## Preliminaries
 PDF/A-3 file formats can deliver human-readable metrological documents (i.e., PDF reader software can display the document) with digital files embedded.
 So, PDF/A formats could be used by calibration laboratories to tailor reports to the needs of their customers.

 The suggestion to use PDF/A-3 formats for reporting metrological data was first made by [METAS](https://doi.org/10.1016/j.measen.2021.100282){:target="_blank"}.
-A proof-of-concept package is available on [github](https://github.com/metas-ch/metas-ecertificate){:target="_blank"}, which uses open-source tools to create PDF/A files---the LaTeX system for typesetting documents.
+They made a proof-of-concept package available on [github](https://github.com/metas-ch/metas-ecertificate){:target="_blank"}, which uses open-source tools to create PDF/A files---the LaTeX system for typesetting documents.
 However, recent developments have improved LaTeX system support for generating PDF files.

 Since 2020, the group who maintains LaTeX embarked on a multi-year [development project](https://pdfa.org/presentation/tagged-and-accessible-pdf-with-latex/){:target="_blank"} to produce tagged and accessible PDF from existing LaTeX source files with no or only minimal configuration adjustments.
 This project has simplified the generation of PDF/A-3 documents.
 In the longer term, PDF files produced using LaTeX will contain rich semantic machine-readable content, which is an exciting long-term prospect for digital transformation in metrology.